 Section 1.
 Section 4 of Chapter 605, Session Laws of 1987, reads as rewritten:

-and Fairmont, Lumberton, Red Springs, and St. Pauls City Boards of Education and
+and Fairmont, Lumberton, Red Springs, and St. Pauls City Boards of Education

-as of the effective date of the merger, and shall have all the powers and
+Board as of the effective date of the merger, and shall have all the powers and

-City, Red Springs City, St. Pauls City, and Interim Boards and provided by State law
+City, Red Springs City, St. Pauls City, and Interim Boards and provided by

-1992, the Board shall have 15 members.
+through June 30, 1992, the Board shall have 15 members.
 From and after

 13 11 members."